-Here is a list of the basic, essential equipment you'll need.
+Here is a list of essential items you might need:

 Large tablets can sometime work.
 It needs to be big enough so you can see anything I'm showing you on a large scale.
-Phone screens are too small in my opinion.
-I'm more than happy to help guide you towards the right computer for your needs and budget.
+Phone screens are too small in my opinion but some of my students have been able to make that work successfully.
+I'm more than happy to help guide you towards the right computer/device for your needs and budget.

-This is a new requirement for my lessons.
-I need to be able to hear you clearly so we can have an effective learning experience.
-Most built-in microphones are inadequate.
-I personally use the Blue Snowball USB Mic.
-For the audio quality it gives at about $50, it's unbeatable.
-I've recorded several videos with it over the years and have conducted every online lesson with it.
+This isn't a requirement, but it is extremely helpful for me.
+If the microphone on your device isn't adequate, I might not to be able to hear you clearly enough for you to have an effective learning experience.
+I personally use the Blue Snowball USB Mic for lessons.
+For the audio quality it gives at about $40-50, it's unbeatable.
 We can definitely test your microphone before we set up any lessons to see whether or not you need to upgrade.

-I'm not going to be as strict about purchasing a new webcam.
-But you need at least one.
-Built-in webcams are usually quite sufficient.
-But if you are interested in upgrading, I use the Logitech HD Pro Webcam C920.
-And yes, that does have a built-in microphone but it's terrible.
+A lot of computers come with built-in webcams and they are usually quite sufficient.
+But if you are interested in upgrading, I've used the Logitech HD Pro Webcam C920 quite a bit in the past and I highly recommend it.
+And yes, it does have a built-in microphone but it's terrible.